-- 2. Click the Open Object edit button to open the Window Specification dialog.
-For more information, see "Window Specification Dialog" on page 404 of the Reference Manual. - 3.
-On the General panel, select "Fixed Glass" from the Window Type drop-down list and set the Width to 54". - 4.
-On the Lites panel, change both the Lites Across and Lites Vertical to 4. - 5.
+- 2. Click the Open Object ledit button to open the Window Specification dialog.
+For more information, see "Window Specification Dialog" on page 408 of the Reference Manual. - 3.
+On the General panel, select "Fixed Glass" from the Window Type drop-down list and set the Width to 54".

+- 4. On the Lites panel, change both the Lites Across and Lites Vertical to 4. - 5.
 Click OK to close the Window Specification dialog.

-To customize all of your doors and windows in this manner, make your changes in the Door Defaults and Window Defaults dialogs before placing them.
-For more information, see "Default Settings vs Preferences" on page 72 of the Reference Manual.
+To save time, make these changes in the Door Defaults and Window Defaults dialogs before doors and windows are placed.
+For more information, see "Default Settings vs Preferences" on page 76 of the Reference Manual.